White-browed jungle flycatcher

 The white-browed jungle flycatcher (Vauriella insignis), also known as the Luzon jungle-flycatcher and the Rusty-flanked jungle-flycatcher, is a species of bird in the Old World flycatcher family Muscicapidae.

 It is endemic to Luzon island, in the Philippines.
-The natural habitat of the white-browed jungle flycatcher is tropical moist montane forests.
+The natural habitat of the white-browed jungle flycatcher is tropical moist montane forests of the Cordillera Mountain Range and possibly Sierra Madre Mountains.
 It is threatened by habitat loss.

-This species was previously placed in the genus Rhinomyias but was moved to Vauriella when a molecular phylogenetic study published in 2010 found that Rhinomyias was polyphyletic.

-Description
+Description and taxonomy

 EBird describes the bird as "A medium-sized bird of montane forest in northern Luzon.
 Large for a flycatcher.
 Dark brown on the upperparts and chest, rufous on the sides with a white brow, throat, belly, and underside of the base of the tail.
 Superficially similar to Eyebrowed Thrush, but smaller, lacking the gray throat and yellow base to the bill.
-Voice consists of thin, high-pitched phrases and a short “shtck!."
+Voice consists of thin, high-pitched phrases and a short "shtck!."